mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 people are feeling okay to kind of express their ideas, express their concerns and whatnot.
 So if it doesn't happen for their cause like this, this thing that I've written about in the article, it happened years ago.
-Uh, and it doesn't do the, have them in my current company, which is something that I'm very happy to see.
+Uh, and it doesn't do , have them in my current company, which is something that I'm very happy to see.
 But nevertheless, if I were to see a situation in which somebody more senior is kind of attacking a more junior engineer in the cultural view, I would act different.